 Image: Fotolia | tanatat

-A recent study by Jägermeister confirmed the status quo in Germany: 1,196 people were surveyed, including 106 bartenders, 116 restaurateurs and 68 taxi drivers.
+A 2022 published study by Jägermeister confirmed the status quo in Germany: 1,196 people were surveyed, including 106 bartenders, 116 restaurateurs and 68 taxi drivers.
 The result: Corona has changed the way people go out – basically, they go out half as much as they used to.
 As a result, this means fewer tips.
 According to the study, 92 percent tip in restaurants, 60 percent in bars and 54 percent in pubs.
 The average tip was five percent.
 That is half the ten percent normally expected in Germany!
 Most of the restaurateurs interviewed emphasized that tipping is more than just a sign of appreciation; it also provides motivation for employees.

 Social psychologist and marketing professor Michael Lynn from Cornell University in New York is an expert on US tipping culture.
 His latest study on tipping and Corona shows that tips increased during the pandemic, such as for pizza delivery services as well as at fast food and full-service restaurants.
 At the same time, however, there was a one to two percent decline in face-to-face dining transactions at restaurants with service.
 “The more extroverted people are in a country, the larger the number of professions where tips are given, and the higher the tipping percentages,” the tipping expert said.
 Tipping 15 to 20 percent is common in the USA.
 In most U.S. states, tips are not a perk, but rather the main income.
 Service workers in the restaurant industry are paid a very low minimum wage, and therefore rely on generous diners.
 To this day, how much you should tip is a controversial topic.
 After all, the fact is that each guest can still decide for themselves whether or not they leave a tip for the service staff.